yy3488/b9122/README.md

 ## Update software to mark attendance (recurring)

+I may update the software to fix bugs or to incorporate your feedback, so you'll have to update it as well.

 After following the steps below to install the software, you can update it by starting a shell (Terminal.app on macOS or Git Bash on Windows), typing this code, and running:

 ``` bash